1. Pilots on Coumadin (Anticoagulation therapy)

 Airmen with a single seizure will be considered after a 4-year seizure-free period and 2 years off anticonvulsants.

-Since Requip (ropinirole), which is used in the treatment of Parkinson’s disease, now carries the same warning as Mirapex (pramipexole), we are no longer allowing it in airmen.
+Since Requip (ropinirole), which is used in the treatment of Parkinson’s disease, carries the same warning as Mirapex (pramipexole), the FAA does not allow it in airmen.
 These medications have been associated with the sudden falling asleep of individuals.
 This falling asleep has occurred up to 1 year after the initiation of therapy, many times without warning.
 The events have occurred while operating a motor vehicle.
-I recently performed a literature search because some of our AMEs said that if the dose is reduced, this side effect would not occur.
-However, I could find no studies or literature to support this claim.

 12. Provigil (modafinil) no longer allowed